AdobeDocs/commerce-testing/src/pages/functional-testing-framework/getting-started.md

 ## Set up a standalone MFTF

-MFTF is a root level Magento dependency, but it is also available for use as a standalone application.
+The Functional Testing Framework is a root level Adobe Commerce or Magento Open Source dependency, but it is also available for use as a standalone application.
 You may want to use a standalone application when you develop for or contribute to MFTF, which facilitates debugging and tracking changes.
-These guidelines demonstrate how to set up and run Magento acceptance functional tests using standalone MFTF.
+These guidelines demonstrate how to set up and run Adobe Commerce or Magento Open Source acceptance functional tests using standalone MFTF.

 ### Prerequisites

-This installation requires a local instance of the Magento application.
+This installation requires a local instance of the Adobe Commerce or Magento Open Source application.
-MFTF uses the [tests from Magento modules][mftf tests] as well as the `app/autoload.php` file.
+The Functional Testing Framework uses the [tests from modules][mftf tests] as well as the `app/autoload.php` file.

 ### Step 1.
-Clone the MFTF repository
+Clone the repository

-If you develop or contribute to MFTF, it makes sense to clone your fork of the MFTF repository.
+If you develop or contribute to MFTF, it makes sense to clone your fork of the Functional Testing Framework repository.
-For contribution guidelines, refer to the [Contribution Guidelines for the Magento Functional Testing Framework][contributing].
+For contribution guidelines, refer to the [Contribution Guidelines for the Functional Testing Framework][contributing].

 ### Step 2.
 Install the MFTF